OctopusDeploy/blog/blog/2018-09/long-term-support/index.md

 We are introducing long-term support (LTS) for Octopus, and you can bank on it.

-If you have any concerns our questions please reach out in the comments below!
+If you have any concerns or questions, please reach out in the comments below!